zr-tex8r/scllmk/README.md

 This is yet another *essential* tool for Snowman Comedians.
 The features of **scllmk** are:

-* works solely with texlua,
+* it works solely with texlua,
 * the source file can be in TOML, YAML, JSON, XML, LaTeX, SATySFi, or any other format; or can be free mixture of those formats,
 * the source file even need not exist since the content or existence of the